Crackdown widens after call for new protests in Egypt

 An interior ministry spokesman could not immediately be reached for comment.

-Protesters chanting “Leave, Sisi” gathered in Cairo and other cities on Friday following online calls for demonstrations against alleged government corruption.
+Protesters chanting “Leave, Sisi” gathered in Cairo and other cities last Friday following online calls for demonstrations against alleged government corruption.
 The protests continued in the Red Sea city of Suez on Saturday.

+The demonstrations took place in five governorates, the public prosecutor’s office said.
+Some of the detainees confessed to belonging to the outlawed Muslim Brotherhood, the office said in the first detailed official account of the protests.

+Some foreigners were also detained, including a Palestinian who “confessed to belonging to the Palestinian Islamic Jihad movement” and a Dutch man who was caught with a drone equipped with a high-definition camera, the statement said.

-There have been calls for similar protests this Friday, though supporters of the government are also planning mass rallies to show their support for Sisi.
+There have been calls for new protests this Friday, though government supporters are also planning mass rallies to show their support for Sisi.

 Security forces have stepped up their presence in main squares in major cities and have been checking mobile phones for political content.